Image background for Glen Etive Winter Adventure workshop

 Itinerary

 The itinerary will be entirely flexible with no set plan for the trip.
 The description below gives you an idea of what might typically happen.
-There is almost always a couple of days of bad weather and the shooting opportunities can be hard to come by, but when they arrive they are well worth the effort.
+There is almost always a couple of days of bad weather and the shooting opportunities are limited to lower levels, in past year based in Glencoe we've always found good days to get up high.
 You'll notice that very few of my winter images are taken at sunrise and sunset, partly because you have to be lucky to get them and partly because stormy light is often preferable anyway!

 Saturday: Meet for dinner and go over plans for the coming day, with a vague idea of how the week might proceed!